anacrolix/torrent/README.md

 ## Help

-Communication about the project is primarily through the [issue tracker](https://github.com/james-lawrence/torrent/issues).
+Communication about the project is through the [issue tracker](https://github.com/james-lawrence/torrent/issues).

 ### torrent